 A: Army ROTC classes normally involve one elective class or lab per semester.
 Although the classes involve hands-on fieldwork as well as classroom work, they are standard college classes that fit into a normal academic schedule.
 These courses can help students with personal and academic decision-making while giving them the tools to exercise leadership in college life, even before graduating and becoming Officers.

-Q: What are the chances that my young adult will be deployed to support the Global War on Terrorism?
+Q: What are the chances that my young adult will be deployed?
 A: It depends on the Army branch the Cadet chooses and the unit to which he/she is assigned.
 However, Army missions and challenges are always changing, so there's no way to know in advance which specialties and units will be needed where.
 All Soldiers in the Army or Army Reserve face the possibility of deployment at some point during their careers.
 But all Soldiers are fully trained and proficient in the tasks and drills of their units.
 And Officers are specifically trained to make the right decisions so that missions can be carried out safely and successfully.

 Q: What is the typical career path for an Army Officer?
 What career fields are available?
 A: Army ROTC graduates are commissioned as U.S. Army Second Lieutenants.
 They then receive specialized training in one of 17 different Army branches.
 During their Army careers, they'll receive regular professional training as they advance through the ranks, and they'll have many opportunities for advanced leadership positions and post-graduate education.